OnePageRules/chatops/README.md

 This works on issues titled `Join Request`.
 When an `admin`-level user comments `/invite`, BSData-bot will dutyfully send an invite into the repository to the issue author.

+## Template workflows PR command

+An `admin` user that comments `/template-workflows-pr BSData/example` will create a PR in `example` repository that adds all GitHub Actions workflows from `TemplateDataRepo`.

+This results in adding workflows that enable ChatOps (`/release`, `/invite`), as well as enabling `publish-catpkg` workflow required to make repo work with Gallery.